Cabji/hush/README.md

 11. At 23:07:12 a query notice triggers the hushErrorHandler.
 The query notice sent by the bot was: "Sorry, this command is unsupported" which is a case handled by hushErrorHandler
 12. aSTi is returned value of hush::common::fnArrayBinarySearch
 13. appears as though in this instance only, the error generated was dues to the $k()[FATAL ERROR]$k() <- square brackets were mistaken for an array index reference.
 This was not truly the aSTi bug.

+<h3>Media Libary Scan Bug</h3>
+On KVIrc startup, the media library scan function will run.
+It will successfully scan the configured media content locations and find Movies and TV titles, placing their values into the appropriate arrays and files.

+If you open the Media Library window after startup and click the "Scan Media Library" button, the media scan will run, but it will find 0 or 1 title only.

+This bug needs investigation.